molgenis/molgenis/molgenis-searchall/src/main/frontend/README.md

 // there is no mock data available in this module
 ```

 That is it.
-Run a molgenis instance on localhost:8080 and start the questionnaire with:
+Run a MOLGENIS instance on localhost:8080 and start the searchall plugin with:

 ```javascript
 yarn dev